 Birdhouses placed under overhangs will see less sun and rain.
 Hence, they will last longer.

-Consider cleaning and regular maintenance when mounting a birdhouse.
+Consider clean out doors and regular maintenance when building or mounting a birdhouse.
 If fastened to a tree with screws, birdhouse maintenance will be more difficult.
 By cleaning out the birdhouse after the young birds have taken flight, future birds will be more likely to nest in the birdhouse.

 Leave the birdhouse up year around.
 This will help shelter birds from harsh winter conditions.
 It will also help ensure the house is up and ready in the spring, when birds start looking for a home.